Coal shares fall as Alpha, Walter cut outlooks

-U.S. coal miner Alpha Natural Resources Inc ANR.N cut its 2011 shipment forecast, citing reduced demand from the key Asian steel market among other things, and its shares fell 17 percent.
+Coal miner Alpha Natural Resources Inc ANR.N cut its 2011 shipment forecast, citing reduced demand from the key Asian steel market among other things, sending its shares down 10 percent and dragging down the whole sector.

 The news came as another major coal producer, Walter Energy WLT.N WLT.TO, lowered its sales forecast for the second half of this year, because of weather and problems at some of its mines.